 This workshop runs for 8 weeks.
 You will be expected to attend every week.

 If you or someone you know, may be a candidate for this Overcoming Perfectionism workshop, here’s what you need to do:

-- Contact me using the button below, or phone me on (020) 7531-1220 to arrange a 30-minute assessment (either on the phone or a face to face meet).
+- Contact me using the button below, or email me to arrange a 30-minute telephone assessment.
 The purpose of this preliminary assessment is to assess your suitability for the workshop, and to ensure there are no other mental health problems that might make it difficult for you to participate fully in the group, i.e., if you are suffering with moderate-severe depression, I might suggest a few individual therapy sessions before commencing the workshop.

-- Once we agree on your suitability for this workshop, you will be sent a registation form to complete.
+- Once we agree on your suitability for this workshop, you will be sent a registration form to complete.
 A £300 deposit is due at the time of registration.

-- Two weeks prior to the starting date, the balance will be due.
+- Four weeks prior to the start date, the balance will be due.
 Once this payment is received, a written confirmation and invoice will be sent to you confirming your place on this workshop.